Everyone is welcome to worship with us at Christ Church-St. Jude’s in Ivy and at St. George’s in Utopia.

 After some of our 11 a.m. services at Christ Church-St. Jude’s, Ivy, we go downstairs for refreshments.
 One Sunday a month, we enjoy a light soup lunch together.

-If you wish to speak with Reverend Connie, please tell her or let a greeter know.
+If you wish to speak with the Reverend, please tell him/her or let a greeter know.
 Please sign our guest book and go in peace to love and to serve the Lord.